craigrobertsdev/employee-tracker/README.md

 Create a `.env` file in the root of the project with the following variables:<br>`DB_USERNAME='database-username'`<br>`DB_PASSWORD='password`.

+First, run `db/schema.sql` then (optionally) `db/seeds/sql` with MySQL to create and seed the database.

 To run the app, enter `node index` from the command-line.

 <p align="center">